by Ari Simon

 It's strange to think of Walt Disney Concert Hall as sterile.
 It is an aesthetically marvelous space, boasting awe-inspiring design inside and out by starchitect Frank Ghery.
 Its acoustics are amongst the best possible, as long-lasting notes linger profoundly and no sneeze goes unnoticed.
 But for many years, the venue and its Music Center neighbors have been cloaked in a certain staidness.
 Older high-brow patrons and well mannered risk-averse performances have long made the hill of Bunker Hill seem all the steeper.

 LA Master Chorale thankfully proved that it is rising to the more exciting and innovative stature of its fellow arts companies on Grand Ave.
 Their Director of Marketing Patrick Brown confirmed this trend as we spoke of the group's future – they're embarking on design changes, handing more creative reigns to Whitacre, and exploring opportunities to take the choir to perform in spaces off Grand Ave.
 Beyond the Master Chorale, Disney Concert Hall hosts Sleepless later this month, a late night dance party in honor of hip hop history.
-In a few months from now, Kamasi Washington will shake the hall with Langston Hughes’ kaleidoscopic jazz poem Ask Your Mama.
+In the coming months, Kamasi Washington will shake the hall with Langston Hughes’ kaleidoscopic jazz poem Ask Your Mama.
 Though the crowds atop the hill still look older, whiter, and wealthier than one would hope for a County-funded performing arts establishment, the future for Walt Disney Concert Hall holds hope for patrons and performances that are as colorful as the rainbow lights that illuminate its iconic interior. •